 Avalanche was launched in September 2020 by Ava Labs, a team based in New York.
 Ava Labs has raised nearly $300 million (U.S. dollars) in funding, and the Avalanche Foundation has conducted private and public token sales

-totaling $48,000,000.
-The three-person team behind Avax Labs consists of Kevin Sekniqi, Maofan "Ted" Yin, and Emin Gün Sirer.
+totaling $48 million.
+The three-person founding team behind Ava Labs consists of Kevin Sekniqi, Maofan "Ted" Yin, and Emin Gün Sirer.

-There are three main problems Avalanche attempts to solve.
-These are related to scalability, transaction fees, and interoperability.
+There are three main problems Avalanche attempts to solve: scalability, transaction fees, and interoperability.

 Scalability vs. decentralization